How to measure data quality

 Completeness is defined by DAMA as how much of a data set is populated, as opposed to being left blank.
 For instance, a survey would be 70% complete if it is completed by 70% of people.
 To ensure completeness, all data sets and data items must be recorded.

 This metric assesses how unique a data entry is, and whether it is duplicated anywhere else within your database.
 Uniqueness is ensured when the piece of data has only been recorded once.
 If there is no single view, you may have to dedupe it.

 How recent is your data?
 This essential aspect of the DAMA criteria assesses how useful or relevant your data may be based on its age.
 Naturally, if an entry is dated, for instance, by 12 months, the scope for dramatic changes in the interim may render the data useless.
 Car mileage, which changes frequently, is a good example.

 Simply put, does the data you've recorded reflect what type of data you set out to record?
 So if you ask for somebody to enter their phone number into a form, and they type 'sjdhsjdshsj', that data isn't valid, because it isn't a phone number - the data doesn't match the description of the type of data it should be.

-Remember that your data is rarely going to be perfect, and that you have to juggle managing your data quality with actually using the data - spend too long on ensuring quality, and there'll soon be no point analysing it, because it'll be far past its sell-by date.
+Remember that your data is rarely going to be perfect and that you must juggle managing your data quality with using the data - spend too long on ensuring quality, and there'll soon be no point analysing it because it'll be far past its sell-by date.